This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Content Score

-Content Score is a numerical value between 0 and 100 that corresponds to the quality and relevancy of the website's content in reference to a given keyword and location combination.
+Content Score is a numerical value between 0 and 100 that corresponds to the quality and relevance of the website's content to a given keyword and location combination.

 Your Content Score for the same piece of content may vary depending on the query parameters (keyword, crawler, location, selected competitors) and query type (Content Editor, Audit).